 Vietnam is experiencing rapid demographic and social change.
-After years of growth, Vietnam’s population reached about 95 million in 2017 (up from about 60 million in 1986) and is expected to expand to 120 million before tailing off around 2050.
-Currently, 70 percent of the population is under 35 years of age, with a life expectancy of close to 73 years.
+Its population reached 96.5 million in 2019 (up from about 60 million in 1986) and is expected to expand to 120 million by 2050.
+According to the 2019 Population Census Report, 55.5 percent of the population is under 35 years of age, with a life expectancy of 76 years, the highest among countries in the region at similar income levels.
 But the population is rapidly aging.
-There is an emerging middle class—currently accounting for 13 percent of the population but expected to reach 26 percent by 2026.
+And Vietnam’s emerging middle class, currently accounting for 13 percent of the population, is expected to reach 26 percent by 2026.

 Vietnam’s human capital index (HCI) stands at 0.69, meaning a child born in Vietnam today will be 69 percent as productive when she grows up as she could be if she enjoyed complete education and full health.
 This is higher than the average for East Asia and the Pacific region and lower middle income countries.
 Between 2010 and 2020, the HCI value for Vietnam increased from 0.66 to 0.69, but there are some disparities within the country, especially for ethnic minorities.
 There is also a need to upgrade the skills of the workforce to create productive jobs at a large scale in the future.